-PYTHEAS is an integrated system, which provides the ability to a user to remotely control a robotic platform, in order to map an unknown environment and effectively navigate in it, avoiding dynamic obstacles.
-Mapping is the procedure of extracting information from the physical environment by using the robot's sensors and transforming it to an appropriate internal representation of the environment.
-The accuracy of a map depends crucially on the alignment of the robot with the map.
+PYTHEAS is an integrated system, which provides the ability to a user to remotely control a robotic platform in order to (a) map an unknown environment and, (b) effectively navigate in it, avoiding dynamic obstacles.
+Mapping is the procedure of extracting information from the physical environment by exploiting sensory information and transforming it to an appropriate internal representation.
+The accuracy of a map depends crucially on accurately localizing the robot within the map.
 Therefore, estimating and constantly updating the robot's position, is an important issue in map building.
-This procedure is called localization.
-Assuming that the robot has an abstract description of the environment (a map) and that it knows its current position and the position of its goal, the robot must search the map for a path leading to the goal that is optimal under certain criteria, avoids static obstacles and that is wide enough to let the robot fit through.
-This phase is called path planning.
-Its output could be a set of sub-goal positions that have to be executed by the robot in a second phase, called plan execution.
-Motion planning relies on accurate, static models of the environments and therefore they often fail to function if unpredictable obstacles block their path.
-Autonomous mobile robots have to perceive their environments and re-plan dynamically in order to achieve their missions.
-The tasks mentioned above constitute very important issues in the mobile robotics field and many algorithms have been proposed for tackling them.
+Assuming that the robot has an abstract description of the environment (a map) and that it knows its current position and the position of its goal, the robot must define a path leading to the goal that is optimal under certain criteria.
+The output of this path planning procedure could be a set of sub-goal positions that have to be reached by the robot in a second phase, called plan execution.
+Path planning relies on static models of the environment and, therefore, may fail to function if unpredictable obstacles block the robot's path.
+Hence, autonomous mobile robots have to constantly perceive their environments and re-plan dynamically in order to achieve their missions.
+The above tasks constitute very important issues in the field of mobile robotics and many techniques have been proposed to address them.

-Recent research has produced two fundamental paradigms for modeling indoor robot environments, the grid-based, metric paradigm and the topological paradigm.
-Grid-based approaches, such as occupancy grids proposed by Moravec and Elfes [1], represent environments by evenly spaced (2D) grids.
-Each grid cell may, for example, indicate the presence of an obstacle in the corresponding region of the environment.
-Topological approaches represent robot environments by graphs, as initially proposed by Kuipers, Byun, Mataric and others [2,3].
+Recent research has produced two fundamental paradigms for modeling indoor robot environments, the metric paradigm (grid- or feature-based) and the topological paradigm.
+Feature-based maps employ appropriate features (usually line segments) to construct a model of the workspace.
+They are typically used in conjunction with continuous state (e.g. Kalman filter-based) approaches for robot localization [1].
+Discrete [5,6] state approaches employ grid-based models, such as the occupancy grids proposed by Moravec and Elfes [2], representing an environment by evenly spaced (2D) cells.
+Each grid cell may, for example, indicate the presence of an object in the corresponding region of the environment.
+In such approaches, Markov models are usually employed to represent the uncertainty in robot's position [5,6].
+Topological approaches represent robot environments by graphs, as initially proposed by Kuipers, Byun, Mataric and others [3,4].